wlodekb/kubernetes-the-hard-way-on-azure/README.md

 This tutorial is designed for [Microsoft Azure](https://azure.microsoft.com) and [Azure CLI 2.0](https://github.com/azure/azure-cli).
 It is a fork of the great [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) from [Kesley Hightower](https://twitter.com/kelseyhightower) that describes same steps using [Google Cloud Platform](https://cloud.google.com).

 Azure part is based on the superb translation done by [Jonathan Carter - @lostintangent](https://twitter.com/LostInTangent) in this [fork](https://github.com/lostintangent/kubernetes-the-hard-way).
-He is the real man behind the Azure "translation".
+He is the one who is really behind the Azure "translation".

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Azure Container Services](https://azure.microsoft.com/en-us/services/container-service), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides).